Settlement Agreements

 Settlement Agreements (formerly Compromise Agreements)

-Entering confidential pre-termination negotiations and utilising a Settlement Agreement to bring the employment relationship to and end for a financial settlement in exchange for the employee giving up their right to bring an employment related claim against them is often seen as a commercially viable option by many employers.
+Entering confidential pre-termination negotiations and utilising a settlement agreement to bring the employment relationship to an end for a financial settlement, in exchange for the employee giving up their right to bring an employment related claim against them is often seen as a commercially viable option by many employers.

-At Employment Law Services (ELS), our team of fully qualified employment law practitioners have drafted numerous Settlement Agreements for employers throughout the UK and have provided advice and support from pre-termination negotiations through to successful execution of the Settlement Agreement.
+At Employment Law Services (ELS), our team of fully qualified employment law specialists for businesses have drafted numerous settlement agreements for employers throughout the UK, and have provided advice and support for pre-termination negotiations through to successful execution of the settlement agreement.

 • The agreement must be in writing.